- Location: Colorado

-If your license remains expired for more than one year you will be required to take the written and road tests again when you decide to renew.
+If your license remains expired for more than 1 year, you will be required to take the written and road tests again when you decide to renew.

 The expiration date is printed on your license.
 Or, if you prefer, you can confirm by checking your driving record.